danube-messaging/danube_docs/docs/architecture/architecture.md

 Reliable Dispatch offers guaranteed message delivery using the storage options:

-* **InMemory storage** provides quick access and is perfect for development or testing environments; **Local Disk storage** ensures message persistence on the broker's filesystem for enhanced durability.
+* **Local Disk storage** ensures message persistence on the broker's filesystem for local persistence.
-* **GRPC storage interface** enables connection to external storage systems like AWS S3, GCP Storage, and distributed key-value databases like Redis, TiKV, offering unlimited scalability and enterprise-grade reliability.
+* **GRPC storage interface** enables external storage persistence, connecting to an external GRPC server that can be implemented for AWS S3, GCP Storage, or other distributed object / block storage systems like MINIO, ROOK, offering unlimited scalability and enterprise-grade reliability.
+* **InMemory storage** provides quick access and is only recommended for development or testing environments;

 The ability to choose between these dispatch modes gives users the flexibility to optimize their messaging infrastructure based on their specific requirements for performance, reliability, and resource utilization.